 Truth is, your business needs a website to make an impact in the world.
 In a web credibility research study by Stanford, 75% of users said they make judgments about a company’s credibility based on their website’s design.

 However, the cost of a website design varies.
 For example, for someone who’s new to using a website to grow their business, if you charge the person $300 for a basic website, they would cringe and scream, “…but that’s costly.”

-On the flip side, for someone who is an expert in online marketing and understands the impact of a well-designed website, they will gladly spend $15,000 to get a professional website.
+On the flip side, someone who is an expert in online marketing and understands the impact of a well-designed website will gladly spend $15,000 to get a professional website.

 To get an idea of what your new site may cost, check out our website design calculator.

 The good news is that it doesn’t matter whether you’re a beginner or an expert.
 In this complete guide, I’ll show you the important factors to consider, case studies, and how to cut costs in your website design.